Practice Dr. Katmer

-THE LEECHWhen you talk about leeches, you usually hear the same thing: slippery, black, bloodthirsty, just plain disgusting.
-That's the common reaction when you're confronted with leeches.
-But, as is often the case with prejudices, they're not true!
-Leeches are colorful, elegant swimmers, harmless and not at all disgusting.
+When you talk about leeches, you usually hear the same thing: slimy, black, bloodthirsty, simply disgusting.
+That's the common reaction when confronted with leeches.
+But, as is so often the case with stereotypes: they're not true!
+Leeches are colorful, elegant swimmers, harmless, and not at all disgusting.

-And they help - so well that people and animals have been using their healing skills for thousands of years!
+And they help – so well that humans and animals have been using their healing powers for thousands of years!

 Animals instinctively know about the healing power of leeches.
-For example, cattle, water buffalo, sheep and horses with joint problems deliberately go into bodies of water where leeches live and wait patiently until the little helpers get their tiny meal and, in gratitude, leave helpful secretions in the patient's body.
+For example, cattle, water buffalo, sheep, and horses with joint problems deliberately go to bodies of water where leeches live and wait patiently until the little helpers take their tiny meal and, in gratitude, leave helpful secretions in the patient's body.

-In recent years, people have become more aware that leeches can be very effective in treating certain ailments and have almost no side effects.
-In humans, we know that side effects include mild itching and reddening of the skin at the bite site, but in animals, the leech bite does not even seem to itch - in the truest sense of the word.
-Overall, the leech is an extremely well-tolerated remedy with proven and long-lasting effects.
+In recent years, there has been a renewed awareness among humans that leeches can be very effective and virtually free of side effects for certain ailments.
+In humans, we are familiar with mild itching and reddening of the skin at the bite site.
+In animals, however, leech bites don't even seem to itch – literally.
+Overall, leeches provide us with an extremely well-tolerated treatment with proven, long-lasting effects.

-The word "leech" comes from the Greek word echis = small snake.
-Some even suspect that the snake on the staff of Aesculapius represents a leech, but that is certainly wrong.
+The word "leech," by the way, comes from the Greek word echis, meaning small snake.
+Some even suspect that the snake on Aesculapius's caduceus represents a leech, but this is certainly incorrect.
 In any case, it has long been famous for its healing powers.
-Among the Germanic peoples, for example, the word "leech" was used almost synonymously with the word "healer".
-Dhanvantari, the Indian god of Ayurveda, carries a leech in one of his four hands, and in English, healers of the Middle Ages were called "leechers".
+Among the Germanic peoples, for example, the word "leech" was used almost synonymously with the word "healer."
+Dhanvantari, the Indian god of Ayurveda, carries a leech in one of his four hands, and in English, healers of the Middle Ages were called "leechers."

-In the meantime, leech therapy has become the subject of modern research, which has long since proven that the healing effects of this therapy are not based on medieval superstition.
+Leech therapy has now become the subject of modern research, which has long since proven that the healing effects of this therapy are not based on medieval superstition.

-Reconstructive surgery rediscovered these sensitive bloodsuckers in the 1980s, when a little boy's torn ear could only be saved with their help.
-The leeches ensured that the blood flow was maintained with their secretions, so that the ear could grow back.
+Reconstructive surgery rediscovered these sensitive bloodsuckers in the 1980s, when a small boy's severed ear was saved only with their help.
+The leeches' secretions ensured that blood flow was maintained, allowing the ear to regrow.
 Since then, leeches have experienced a renaissance in the healing arts.
-Modern biochemistry has identified a number of active substances and their mechanisms of action in leech saliva.
+Modern biochemistry has elucidated a number of active substances and their mechanisms of action in leech saliva.

 One of these leech active ingredients, hirudin, is a globally recognized medicine that is used to treat various blood clotting disorders, including heart attacks.

-Horses, as well as other animals such as dogs, cats, etc., are not bothered by leeches, do not defend themselves against the bite or try to get rid of the little worm.
-They simply know instinctively about the healing power.
-And even if they don't help, they certainly do no harm.
+Horses, as well as other animals like dogs, cats, etc., aren't bothered by leeches, nor do they resist the bite or try to get rid of the little worm.
+They simply instinctively know about their healing power.
+And even if they don't help, they certainly don't do any harm.

-Our company is located on the outskirts of Biebertal, near Gießen/Hessen.
-Here, medical leeches are kept and bred in around 40 natural ponds.
-If you are interested in how the animals live with us, contact us by email or call us and arrange an appointment.
-We would be happy to show you that these animals are interesting and elegant.
+Our farm is located on the outskirts of Biebertal, near Giessen, Hesse.
+Here, we keep and breed medicinal leeches in approximately 40 natural ponds.
+If you're interested in how the animals live with us, please contact us by email or call us and schedule an appointment.
+We'd be happy to show you how fascinating and elegant these creatures are.

 First, a few facts in bullet points:

-The leeches’ salivary glands contain highly effective substances, but
+In the salivary glands of the leeches there are highly effective substances, but

 no pathogens found